BlueBrain/BlueCelluLab/docs/source/dependencies.rst

     'Could not find a version that satisfies the requirement ...'

-Check if there are wheels available for the dependencies of BluePy One common problem with this is that the Python binary you are using isn't compiled with::
+Check if there are wheels available for the dependencies of BluePy.
+One common problem with this is that the Python binary you are using isn't compiled with::